-Tips for skipping line at Universal Orlando
+Tips for Skipping the Line at Universal Orlando

 There are three super easy ways to not get caught up in lines during your two days at Universal Orlando.
 One will cost you (potentially) and the other two are just smart time management.

-Take advantage of Early Entry
+Take Advantage of Early Entry

-Who gets early entry?
 Well, guests at the different Universal Orlando Resort hotels do.
 Some travel agency tickets may also offer early entry passes with ticket purchase, but the best way to get to the parks early and into them before everyone else is by staying on property.
 Example: specific early entry to the Wizarding World of Harry Potter is available to those at Sapphire Falls, Hard Rock, Portofino and Royal Pacific hotels.